 For its first decade, the Ottawa Hunt was a thriving organization, no doubt a result of the regular participation of Lord Dufferin in hunts and race meetings sponsored by the Hunt.
-However, by 1885, the Hunt was disbanded as a result of the economic recession in the early 1880s and the lack of interest by Dufferin’s successor, the Marquis of Lorne.
+However, by 1885, the hunt was disbanded as a result of the economic recession in the early 1880s and the lack of interest by Dufferin’s successor, the Marquis of Lorne.

-Up until 1915, when the Hunt became inactive because of the First World War, regular meets, horse shows and steeplechases were held instead.
+Up until 1915, when the hunt became inactive because of the First World War, regular meets, horse shows and steeplechases were held instead.
 Challenge Cups presented by Lord Grey and later the Duke of Connaught were competed for by teams from the Montreal Hunt, the Toronto Hunt, the Royal Canadian Horse Artillery and the Ottawa Hunt.
-About that time, Sir Clifford Sifton, President of the Hunt, infused new life into the pack by importing a large number of hounds from England.
+About that time, Sir Clifford Sifton, president of the Hunt, infused new life into the pack by importing a large number of hounds from England.

-During the war and until the end of the early 1920s, the Hunt Board maintained the financial obligations of the property.
+During the war and until the end of the early 1920s, the hunt board maintained the financial obligations of the property.
 A new organization then emerged interested in motorcars and golf but not horses.
 A golf course was built on the Bowesville Road property and golf became the mainstay of the club.

-In 1930, a drag Hunt was organized by some of the original Hunt members.
-It was located near the village of Billings Bridge, south of Ottawa, and Dr. George Hooper became Master of the Hunt.
+In 1930, a drag hunt was organized by some of the original hunt members.
+It was located near the village of Billings Bridge, south of Ottawa, and Dr. George Hooper became master of the hunt.
 Hounds were obtained from the Toronto and Montreal Hunts.
-In 1933, the Hunt moved across the Ottawa River to Aylmer, Quebec, and the Mastership was taken over by Major General Sir James MacBrien, Commissioner of the Royal Canadian Mounted Police.
+In 1933, the hunt moved across the Ottawa River to Aylmer, Quebec, and the mastership was taken over by Major General Sir James MacBrien, Commissioner of the Royal Canadian Mounted Police.
 The kennels were established at the Mayburry farm and drag hunting has been carried on since then, under the name Ottawa Valley Hunt.

-In 1965, a farm, including a permanent kennel and a house for the Huntsman, was purchased in Dunrobin, Ontario.
+In 1965, a farm, including a permanent kennel and a house for the huntsman, was purchased in Dunrobin, Ontario.
 Hounds were moved to the new farm in Dunrobin the following year.
-The Joint Masters were Mr. Keith McKeown and Mr. J. T H. [Ted] Leggett.
-In 1967, Ted and Mr. D. W. [Bill] Irving were elected Joint Masters, and continued as such until 1971 when they were joined by a third Joint Master, Mr. J. Earl Lacharity.
-In 1972, on the resignation of Ted and Bill, Earl was elected Master of the Hunt and held that position until his death in 1994.
+The joint masters were Keith McKeown and J. T. H. [Ted] Leggett.
+In 1967, Ted and D. W. [Bill] Irving were elected joint masters, and continued as such until 1971 when they were joined by a third joint master, J. Earl Lacharity.
+In 1972, on the resignation of Ted and Bill, Earl was elected master of the hunt and held that position until his death in 1994.